 I would describe my work as colourist.
-I obsess about colours and spend a long time mixing across three palettes before I start painting.
+I obsess about colours and spend a long time mixing paint before I start on the canvas.
 My aim is to explore all the ‘true’ colours in the subject I am painting.
 For example, take an orange.
 At first glance you may just see the colour orange on whatever background is there.
 However, look closer and in the lighter shades you will certainly see several patches of clear yellows and possibly some pinky reds and peach.
 On the darker side, you will see dark brown, purple and probably blue; the opposite of orange on the colour wheel.
 That does not even take into account any reflections from the background.

 The next dilemma is balancing form with colour.
 In this pineapple painting I had to build the complex jigsaw that is the pineapple using all the different greens, organs, browns and yellows.
 What is surprising is how dark the darks are.
 The shadow cast by the pineapple looks almost black – although of course it is not black at all but a mix of ultramarine blue, cadmium red and a touch of cadmium yellow.

 For inspiration I look to the colourists of the 20th century: Matisse, Derain, Peploe, Vlaminck, Hockney to name but a few.
 I am very lucky to live so close to all the fabulous exhibition spaces of London.
-I try to see all the big exhibitions and write my reviews of them here on my blog page.
+I try to see all the big exhibitions and write my reviews of them in my newsletter and on instagram.

 Feb 2015: ArtFinder pop-up exhibition, The Foundry, Camden NW1